– Activities to avoid and change,

 These self-care activities, like over-the-counter drugs, are not intended to replace appropriate medical attention.
 If you have concerns about these self-care activities, get help from a professional.
 Use these suggestions and strategies with discretion and at your own risk.
 See your doctor when your pain is severe, persistent, or doesn’t respond to these simple suggestions.

 Stretches and Exercises for Longer-Lasting Relief:

-By the way, this also works well if you stretch the arm forward while under a hot shower.
-Make sure the shower hits the skin along the back of the armpit across to the middle of the back below the shoulder blades.
+By the way, this also works well if you stretch your arm up overhead while under a hot shower.
+Make sure the shower hits the skin along the back of the armpit along the sides of your body, below the shoulder blades.

 Other patterns that may better match your pain pattern…

 Pain in this area is also an indicator of problems with your kidney or gallbladder.

 See your medical doctor, especially if you’ve had changes in bowel function or urination.

 This pattern is in the same area but tends to be created by jerking and twisting of the trunk or excessive coughing.
 For more information look at this post on aching and burning in the mid-back.